 OpenSSL::Cipher::CipherError should be raised.
 The same type of error is already raised when authentication fails, so existing users should be fine without having to touch their error handling.
 A descriptive error message should be helpful.
 In order to distinguish between such errors and "actual" verification errors, we could also add a descriptive message for the latter.

 I'd be happy to implement these changes, but I wanted to discuss them first.

-Updated by rhenium (Kazuki Yamaguchi) about 3 years ago
+Updated by rhenium (Kazuki Yamaguchi) over 3 years ago

 - Assignee set to rhenium (Kazuki Yamaguchi)

 The development of ext/openssl has moved to GitHub recently.
 If you have a GitHub account, could you make an issue there?